This post will help you to successfully run the Module2.1 project on Eclipse for CS-305: Software Security.

 Consider renaming one of the beans or enabling overriding by setting spring.main.allow-bean-definition-overriding=true

-How to Fix the Error for Project Module2.1 in Eclipse
+Fixing the error for the Module2.1 project in Eclipse

-First, open pom.xml and navigate to the pom.xml file.
+To fix the error for the Module2.1 project in Eclipse, open pom.xml and navigate to the file.

 Under dependencies, look for this dependency:

 If you hover over the exclamation mark, it should read as follows: